Where to look for information

 Submit a request in the JetBrains Support Center

 Tweet us about your problem

 Mention @datagrip in your message on Twitter and describe your problem.
 We will reach out to you.

 Write to the DataGrip team

-Write to our team at datagrip@jetbrains.
-Describe your problem, and attach all available materials that can speed up troubleshooting (screenshots, logs, animations, videos, and other materials).
+Email our team at datagrip@jetbrains.
+Describe your problem, and attach all available materials that can speed up troubleshooting (code samples, screenshots, logs, animations, videos, and other materials).

 Consider attaching some troubleshooting materials for a more precise and quick answer.
 The following materials might be helpful for our investigation: log files, screenshots, animations, videos, database dumps.

 You can get product and system information by using the following actions:

 For Windows and Linux, click.

 Click the copy icon and paste it in your Youtrack ticket, email message, support request.